Crowns are whole tooth restorations that completely cover damaged teeth or dental implants.

 What is it?

-If you need a crown for a tooth at the front of your mouth, your dentist will match the existing colour of your teeth with a porcelain tooth.
+If you need a crown for a tooth at the front of your mouth, your Vancouver dentists will match the existing colour of your teeth with a porcelain tooth.
 Your dentist will discuss all of the options available to you, because each case is unique.

 Between the stages of preparing a tooth for a crown and placement of the final crown, a temporary crown is cemented onto your tooth to protect it.